IBM/secure-bitcoin-wallet/README.md

 ### How to run the application

 The following sequence of commands starts a wallet container for the Bitcoin `testnet`, where bitcoins don't have an actual monetary value.
-If you run multiple wallet instances on the same VM, the *WALLET_NAME* and *PORT* should be unique among wallets on the VM.
+If you run multiple wallet instances on the same VM, the *WALLET_NAME* and *PORT* should be unique among wallets in the VM.
 The container uses a Docker volume of *WALLET_NAME* to store a wallet file.

 ```